Budd-e Blind-assistive Autonomous Drive Device

 APPLICATION SCENARIOS

-The results will lead to an improved user experience in hospitals, sport centers, showpping centers, etc.
+The realization of BUDD-e will lead to an improved user experience in hospitals, sport centers, showpping centers, etc.

 I partner del progetto Budd-e